New York State providing $25 million to Kaleida Health, Hochul's office says

+Kaleida Health has called its current financial condition fragile, pointing to the more than $200 million in pandemic-related losses it has sustained since 2020.

-New York State is providing financially stressed Kaleida Health with $25 million in funding support, Gov. Kathy Hochul's office told The Buffalo News on Thursday.
+New York State just provided a little bit of a cushion, set to provide Western New York's largest health system with $25 million in funding support this year, Gov. Kathy Hochul's office said Thursday.

-"We have been in constant communication with health systems across the state that are experiencing financial difficulties in the aftermath of the Covid-19 pandemic and we will continue working with these health systems to evaluate their current fiscal situations and provide assistance as needed," Matt Janiszewski, Hochul's upstate press secretary, said in a statement.
+And it couldn't come at a better time for Kaleida, which is negotiating a new labor contract that health system officials worry the system can't afford.

 People are also reading…